When you’re 6 months pregnant, you’re more than halfway to meeting your baby, so hang in there! Here’s what’s going on for both of you this month.

 They might just need a fit to fly note from your doctor if you’re traveling during your third trimester.

-At six months, you don’t fall into this category yet.
+At 6 months, you don’t fall into this category yet.

 Still, if you look very pregnant, it might be a good idea to travel with a doctor’s note or an official confirmation of your due date, just to avoid any problems while you’re trying to board.

-This might be the month when you really start to feel like you have a tiny human inside you.
+6 months pregnant might be when you really start to feel like you have a tiny human inside you.

 Whether that’s amazing, annoying, anxiety-inducing, or all three, what you’re feeling is totally valid.